gediz/mpv-wiki/FFmpeg-versus-Libav.md

   (mpv still has legacy parsers from mplayer, though)
 - we plan to replace most video/audio filters with FFmpeg's, but Libav lacks them
+- Audio filtering with libavfilter is unavailable, because Libav lacks certain APIs, and making the code work on both FFmpeg and Libav is too much of a pain.
 - mpv can display ShoutCAST/Icy stream information on FFmpeg only
 - Libav has problems with badly interleaved AVI files
 - Libav PGS subtitle decoder doesn't handle multiple subtitle rects